taylorg8900/tavern_proj_2/doc/player.md

 			- Lava
 				- Similar to spikes (see below)
 			- Spikes
+				- Ice spikes and rock spikes
 				- Like an airburst shell that shoots shrapnel out when it is going to hit an enemy
 			- Midas
 				- Turns an enemy completely into gold, very valuable and rare, cannot be crafted
 		- Sight
 			- Throwing into rooms to detect if there enemies
-			- Keeping a glimmering light which can be seen through walls
+			- Keeping a glimmering light which can be seen through walls, fancy blueish orb that floats there
 			- Showing fastest way back to the start of the level
 			- Showing where gems or loot is
 			- Firespark